timfayz/elementcss/README.md

 ``.scss`` extension means that file uses SCSS syntax of SASS preprocessor

-###Ideology
-The reason to create this project is make something more modular, abstract, flexible, logical, tighten? with community and unique that will differentiate it from other frameworks are existing.
-Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

-All modules(logically separated files) have unified structure and generating techniques.
-For more information see documentation folder.

 ##Acknowledgements
 List of sources thanks to which this framework is raised.